28.7: Calcium Signaling

 Endoplasmic Reticulum: STIM, ORAI, IP3Rs, and TRPC1 in SOCE and SOCIC Ca2+ Entry Models

-The ER serves as the largest and most dynamic organelle reservoir for intracellular Ca2+ and is therefore central to many signaling processes for protein synthesis, folding, and post-translational modifications.
-In contrast to the cytosol, ER Ca2+ ion levels can range from 100 uM to 1 mM based on the cell type.
-ER, and other intracellular organelles buffer excessive cytosolic Ca2+ by both housing Ca2+-binding proteins (example: calreticulin in ER) and via active transport (example: SERCA pumps in ER).
+The endoplasmic reticulum (ER) is the largest and most dynamic organelle reservoir for intracellular Ca2+ and is therefore central to many signaling processes for protein synthesis, folding, and post-translational modifications.
+In contrast to the cytosol, ER Ca2+ ion levels can range from 100 μM to 1 mM based on the cell type.
+ER, and other intracellular organelles buffer excessive cytosolic Ca2+ by housing Ca2+-binding proteins (example: calreticulin in ER) and via active transport (example: SERCA pumps in ER).

-- Depletion of Ca2+ from the ER lumen actuates an indirect mode of Ca2+ entry into the organelle which is termed Store-Operated Ca2+ Entry (SOCE) or Ca2+ Release Activated Ca2+ (CRAC) entry; it is activated when plasma membrane receptors like PLC-coupled GPCRs (but not voltage-gated channels) trigger Ca2+ ion release from the organelle.
+- Depletion of Ca2+ from the ER lumen activates an indirect mode of Ca2+ entry into the organelle, which is called Store-Operated Ca2+ Entry (SOCE) or Ca2+ Release Activated Ca2+ (CRAC) entry.
+It is activated when plasma membrane receptors like PLC-coupled GPCRs (not voltage-gated channels) trigger Ca2+ ion release from the organelle.

-- Exhaustion of the intraluminal ER Ca2+ ion store following such prolonged release is then sensed by STIM (Stromal Interaction Molecule) tethered to the ER membrane and subsequently relayed to the CRAC channels on the plasma membrane.
+- Exhaustion of the intraluminal ER Ca2+ ion store following such prolonged release is then sensed by STIM (Stromal Interaction Molecule) tethered to the ER membrane and relayed to the plasma membrane's CRAC channels.

 Mitochondria and Acidic Vesicles (Mainly Lysosomes)

-Transfer of Ca2+ ions from ER to mitochondria occurs at specialized microdomains or contact sites known as Mitochondrial Associated Membranes (MAMs).
-These are characterized by the ER and OMM apposed at 10–25 nm from each other and are strewn with a cluster of channels, transporters, exchangers, and tethering proteins for facilitating Ca2+ ion transfer.
-IP3Rs localized at the ER side of the MAMs release Ca2+ ions that gate voltage-dependent anion channels (VDACs) located on the OMM.
-VDACs (1, 2, and 3) are 30 kDa polypeptides having a 19-strand beta-barrel structure that regulates the flux of metabolites (polyvalent anions like ADP and ATP) across the outer mitochondria membranes.
-These channels transport cations including Ca2+ more readily than anions like chloride.
+Transfer of Ca2+ ions from the ER to mitochondria occurs at specialized microdomains or contact sites known as Mitochondrial Associated Membranes (MAMs).
+These are characterized by the ER and OMM, which are 10–25 nm from each other and are strewn with a cluster of channels, transporters, exchangers, and tethering proteins for facilitating Ca2+ ion transfer.
+IP3Rs localized at the ER side of the MAMs release Ca2+ ions that gate voltage-dependent anion channels (VDACs) on the OMM.
+VDACs (1, 2, and 3) are 30 kDa polypeptides having a 19-strand beta-barrel structure that regulates the flux of metabolites (polyvalent anions like ADP and ATP) across the outer mitochondrial membranes.
+These channels transport cations, including Ca2+, more readily than anions like chloride.
 Due to voltage-dependent electrostatic gating, the ion selectivity and flux across VDACs change between open and closed states.
-Figure \(\PageIndex{9}\) shows couped mitochondrial and lysosomal effects on intracellular Ca2+ signaling.
+Figure \(\PageIndex{9}\) shows coupled mitochondrial and lysosomal effects on intracellular Ca2+ signaling.

-Primary components of Ca2+ signaling at the mitochondrial associated membranes (MAMs) include IP3R3 on the endoplasmic reticulum, VDAC1 on the outer mitochondrial membrane, and MCU complex on the inner mitochondrial membrane [151,154,156,161].
-Transport of Ca2+ ions from ER to mitochondria plays a crucial role in cellular metabolism (autophagy), cell survival (during unfolded protein response and impinging cell death signals), lipid production, and distribution.
-F
+Primary components of Ca2+ signaling at the mitochondrial-associated membranes (MAMs) include IP3R3 on the endoplasmic reticulum, VDAC1 on the outer mitochondrial membrane, and MCU complex on the inner mitochondrial membrane [151,154,156,161].
+Transport of Ca2+ ions from the ER to mitochondria plays a crucial role in cellular metabolism (autophagy), cell survival (during unfolded protein response and impinging cell death signals), lipid production, and distribution.

-It is daunting to both readers and writers to introduce a myriad of new signaling pathways.
-Instead will show how Ca2+ signaling fits into other pathways we have already discussed.
+It is daunting for readers and writers to introduce myriad new signaling pathways.
+Instead, we will show how Ca2+ signaling fits into other pathways we have already discussed.
 A summary showing how Ca2+ signaling integrates with other pathways is shown in Figure \(\PageIndex{10}\).

-As we described above, Ca2+ release from the ER is sensed by integral ER membrane proteins called STIMs.
-These bind Ca2+ ions as a buffering system, but if most of the ER calcium is depleted, the STIM-bound Ca2+ ions are also released.
-This lead to their self-association and ultimate activation or ORAI1, part of the CRAC complex in the cell membranes which allow extracellular Ca2+ ions to flow into the cell in a process called store-operated calcium entry (SOCE).
-Sufficient calcium now accumulates in the cell to activate the transcription factor NFAT through dephosphoylation by calcineurin (PP2B), also abbreviated CaN in Figure \(\PageIndex{10}\).
-NFAt then translocates into the nucleus and activates gene transcription.
-Also, it has been shown that nuclear calcium ions directly can activate the cAMP response element binding protein (CREB), a transcription factor that activates gene transcription.
-In addition the CAM:CAMKII complex can translocate into the nucleus.
-Calcium signals also activate ERK1/2-MAPK cascade.
+As described above, Ca2+ release from the ER is sensed by integral ER membrane proteins called STIMs.
+These bind Ca2+ ions as a buffering system, but the STIM-bound Ca2+ ions are also released if most of the ER calcium is depleted.
+This led to their self-association and ultimate activation of ORAI1, part of the CRAC complex in the cell membranes, which allows extracellular Ca2+ ions to flow into the cell in a process called store-operated calcium entry (SOCE).
+Sufficient calcium now accumulates in the cell to activate the transcription factor NFAT through dephosphorylation by calcineurin (PP2B), also abbreviated CaN in Figure \(\PageIndex{10}\).
+NFAT then translocates into the nucleus and activates gene transcription.
+Also, it has been shown that nuclear calcium ions can directly activate the cAMP response element binding protein (CREB), a transcription factor that activates gene transcription.
+In addition, the CAM:CAMKII complex can translocate into the nucleus.
+Calcium signals also activate the ERK1/2-MAPK cascade.

 Ca2+ binding proteins and their binding partners in signaling pathways